 That said, the pain is real.
 Discovering that your partner has been choosing porn over you can feel like a betrayal, and in many ways it is one.
 Therapists increasingly recognize this as betrayal trauma, the experience of discovering that your partner has maintained a hidden sexual life that directly affected your relationship.
 If you're in this situation, rebuilding trust after porn discovery is a resource worth reading.

 Your feelings of hurt, anger, and grief are legitimate.
-You don’t need to minimize them to be supportive of your partner’s recovery.
-Both things can be true at the same time: your partner has a problem that deserves compassion, and you have been harmed in ways that deserve acknowledgment.
+Supporting your partner's recovery can happen alongside an honest acknowledgment of what happened.
+Your partner may have a problem that deserves compassion, and you may have been harmed in ways that deserve acknowledgment.

 Is watching porn instead of having sex a problem?